 These are collectively designed to optimise hydrological conditions (ideally and where possible water-levels <10 cm) for climate action benefits and to accelerate the trajectory of the site towards a naturally functioning ecosystem, and eventually a reduced carbon source/carbon sink again.
 (In some areas of dry cutaway this trajectory will be significantly longer and it is not feasible in the short-term to re-wet some areas.
 These areas will develop other habitats.
-The key to optimising climate action benefits is the restoration of suitable hydrological conditions can be optimised.
+The key to optimising climate action benefits is the restoration of suitable hydrological conditions and more intensive intervention means that the extent of suitable hydrological conditions can be optimised.